sonthari-dilen/sonthari-dilen/README.md

 ## Hi there 👋

-Sonthari Keam
+I'm Sonthari - A Final year Health & Medical Science student at Adelaide University, transitioning into biostatistics and health data

 LinkedIn: linkedin.com/in/sonthari-dilen-k-519773220

 GitHub: sonthari-dilen

 Learning R and Stata

-Studying Health and Medical Sciences

 Interested in innovation, neuroscience, and biostatistics.